guardianofthesea/injective-trader/README.md

 # Injective Trader SDK

 Injective Trader is a high-performance, enterprise-grade framework for developing and deploying algorithmic trading strategies on Injective Protocol.
 It provides a comprehensive infrastructure that handles everything from real-time market data streaming to order execution, allowing developers to focus purely on trading logic.
+For a complete walkthrough of architecture, setup, and advanced guides, read the official [Injective Trader documentation](https://docs.injective.network/developers-defi/injective-trader).

 ## Features